emsquared2/Compilers-NTUA/README.md

 ## Project Structure

 We have kept the original project development path to keep the internal compiler routines (e.g. parsing, AST gen etc.) accessible to the user by keeping each project folder (e.g `lexer`, `parser` etc.) with the discrete compiler functionality.
-Moreover for the folders below:
+Moreover, for the folders below:

-- `lexer`: only contains the `lexer.l` file used by the `flex` tool to generate the tokens used by the parser.
+- `lexer`: Only contains the `lexer.l` file used by the `flex` tool to generate the tokens used by the parser.
-- `parser`: grace compiler can check if a `grace` program has syntactical correctness.
+- `parser`: The grace compiler can check if a `grace` program has syntactical correctness.
-- `semantic`: semantic actions are added on our compiler.
+- `semantic`: Semantic actions are added on our compiler.
 Type checking, variable declaration are some of the semantic actions that are being implemented.
 Compiler checks if a programs is semantically correct along side the above functions.
 The AST can also be printed in this stage.
-- `llvm`: the full formed grace compiler that provides an end-to-end compilation of a grace program.
+- `llvm`: The fully formed grace compiler that provides an end-to-end compilation of a grace program.
-- `syntax-gen`: a syntactically correct grace program generator from the following repo [kostis/ntua_compilers/grace](https://github.com/kostis/ntua_compilers/tree/master/grace/syntax_gen).
+- `syntax-gen`: A syntactically correct grace program generator from the following repo [kostis/ntua_compilers/grace](https://github.com/kostis/ntua_compilers/tree/master/grace/syntax_gen).
 Was used to check the correctness of our parser on an arbitrarely large amount of grace programs.
 Though that does not conclude to a necessarely correct parser...

 ## Prerequisites